Does Avalon provide transportation?

-Is Avalon a Catholic school?
 As of July 1, 2010, The Avalon School officially became a Catholic school.
 As an independent Catholic school, it will remain responsible for its own governance, academic quality, day-to-day operations and finances, while also meeting the Catholic identity standards established by the archdiocese.

 The Avalon School currently holds certification from the Maryland Department of Education after completing a comprehensive evaluation.

 No, but there is a dress code.
 Students are required to wear dress shirts, dress pants with belt, dress shoes, and a tie.
 High school students must wear a sport coat.
 We believe that school is the training ground for professional life and students should dress accordingly.

 The Avalon School is an independent school, hence it does not receive fiscal support from any federal, state, county or local government.
 However, we have received substantial contributions and pledges from a number of generous people, and we are actively seeking support from foundations and corporations.
 In addition, we rely on the generosity of people who believe that additional schools are needed in Montgomery County that offer a challenging liberal arts education in a masculine setting.
-If you or someone you know can help, please contact school president, Richard McPherson, or our director of development, Ellen Clifford.
+If you or someone you know can help, please contact school President, Richard McPherson, or our Director of Advancement, Charmie Vince.

 Learning differences are handled on a case-by-case basis in consultation with the parents and any educational consultants with whom they are working.
 Small class size allows for greater individual attention.
 Teachers are available after school each day for extra help.
 Extra time may be granted on tests.
 If appropriate, a course may be substituted by a study hall or supplemental work with a tutor.
 Faculty meetings and workshops also address these issues.